kevalshah90/Algorithm-to-predict-sales-of-trendy-foods/README.md

-# capstone
+# capstone project for MSc in Analytics at University of Chicago

-predict food trends
+predict food trends using social media activity.